 If anti-virus software is used, set scan exception settings for directories so that none of the files that comprise FUJITSU Enterprise Postgres are scanned for viruses.
-Alternatively, if the files that comprise FUJITSU Enterprise Postgres are to be scanned for viruses, stop FUJITSU Enterprise Postgres and perform the scan when tasks that use FUJITSU Enterprise Postgres are not operating.
+Alternatively, if the files that comprise FUJITSU Enterprise Postgres are to be scanned for viruses, stop FUJITSU Enterprise Postgres are not operating.